Year of Publication

 - While at least one economic development partner, Commerce Lexington, provides extensive quantitative performance metrics, there is an opportunity to align new metrics across financial partners with their respective logic models and LFUCG’s informal development priorities.

 Smith, Sarah Ausmus, "An Evaluation of LFUCG Economic Development: Making Strides Towards Strategic, Performance-Driven Partnerships" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 285.